MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - Reseeding the database
 - broke user profile again.
   - working on finding the profile that worked in github 🥹

+## 4:00 - 6:45

+- I managed to break everything and fix it and then break it again in the last 2.5hrs 🥹